History of Modern India UPSC Notes Free Download

 The study of History of modern India is an important part of the UPSC Civil Services Exam, as it tests candidates’ knowledge of the political, social, economic, and cultural developments in India in the recent past.

-Some of the key topics that candidates should be familiar with when studying modern history of India for the UPSC Civil Services Exam include:
+Some of the key topics that candidates should be familiar with when studying modern India for the UPSC Civil Services Exam include:

 The study of History of modern India is important for several reasons, especially for candidates preparing for the UPSC Civil Services Exam.

-Here are a few reasons why we should study modern history of Indian is:
+Here are a few reasons why studying modern Indian history is important: